Life coaches. Business consultants. Fitness trainers. There are a million coaching topics, but there are really only two kinds of coaches:

 - Cons: If you do it right, each client will only need to buy this package once—because their problem will be solved at the end.

-2) Ongoing support
+2) Ongoing results

 Like an hourly rate, this package structure is priced based on time.
 However, unlike an hourly rate, the client must buy multiple sessions at a time.
 So, this might by a monthly rate, or even a 3-month or 6-month price.
 The purpose is to operate as a trusted advisor and accountability partner to your client.
 Long-term membership groups and clubs that people can subscribe to also fall into this category.